 A Mass of Christian Burial was offered for Mr. Montgomery at his parish of St. Victor’s in West Hollywood.
 Pastor Emeritus Monsignor George Parnassus, a longtime friend of Francis Montgomery and of Thomas Aquinas College, presided at the Mass at which the Thomas Aquinas College Choir sang.
 In his sermon, Monsignor Parnassus recounted the way in which Francis Montgomery steadfastly held on to his Catholic faith — even amidst the many turmoils of recent decades — and how at Thomas Aquinas College, he delighted to find the attitudes, beliefs, and mores of a “better time … So much so that not only did he give generously to the College, he also asked his friends to join him in supporting it.”

-Following the funeral Mass, Peter DeLuca, founder, tutor, and Vice President for Administration and Finance, gave a eulogy, noting at the outset that “Francis would not have wanted praise; he would have asked instead for prayers for the happy repose of his soul.”
+Following the funeral Mass, Peter DeLuca, a TAC co-founder, gave a eulogy, noting at the outset that “Francis would not have wanted praise; he would have asked instead for prayers for the happy repose of his soul.”

 Though the Thomas Aquinas College community grieves the loss of a dear and cherished friend, it also finds solace in the goodness of the life he lived and takes comfort with his family in Our Lord’s promise: “He who does what is true comes to the light, that it may be clearly seen that his deeds have been wrought by God” (John 3:21).